Agriculture in Saudi Arabia: Modern agriculture

+The kingdom's most dramatic agricultural accomplishment, noted worldwide, was its rapid transformation from importer to exporter of wheat.
+In 1978, the country built its first grain silos.
+By 1984, it had become self-sufficient in wheat.
+Shortly thereafter, Saudi Arabia began exporting wheat to some 30 countries, including China and the former Soviet Union, and in the major producing areas of Tabuk, Hail, and Qasim, average yields reached 3.6 ST/acre.
+As of 2016, in the interest of preserving precious water resources, domestic production of wheat ended.
+The kingdom has, however, stepped up fruit and vegetable production, by improving both agricultural techniques and the roads that link farmers with urban consumers.
+Saudi Arabia is a major exporter of fruits and vegetables to its neighbours.
+Among its most productive crops are watermelon, grapes, citrus fruits, onions, squash, and tomatoes.
+At Jizan in the country's well-watered southwest, the Al-Hikmah Research Station is producing tropical fruits including pineapples, paw-paws, bananas, mangoes, and guavas.

 Other food grains also benefited from private investment.
 For example, output growth rates for sorghum and barley accelerated even faster than wheat during the 1980s, although the overall amount produced was much smaller.
 During the 1980s, farmers also experimented with new varieties of vegetables and fruits but with only modest success.
 More traditional crops, like onions and dates, did not fare as well and their output declined or remained flat.

 In 2018, the Saudi Ministry of Environment, Water and Agriculture adopted a new plan that aims at boosting organic farming in the country.
 The aim of the plan is to increase organic agricultural by 300 percent and the allocated budget is US$200 million.